doubleface/cozy-konnector-feeds/README.md

 ### Open a Pull-Request

-If you want to work on this connector and submit code modifications, feel free to open pull-requests!
+If you want to work on this konnector and submit code modifications, feel free to open pull-requests!
 See the [contributing guide][contribute] for more information about how to properly open pull-requests.

 ### Run